How is the classification of food additives established?

 An additive is classified as red (high-risk) 🔴 on Yuka if all three of the following criteria are met:

-The additive itself, or contaminants potentially present in the additive, are associated with serious adverse health effects.
-Serious effects are defined as those likely to significantly increase the risk of chronic or severe diseases, such as cancer, cardiovascular diseases, type 2 diabetes, or toxicity affecting one or more target organs (for example: pancreas, liver, kidneys).
-Serious effects also include complex biological or metabolic disruptions, such as effects on the endocrine, reproductive, or nervous systems, attention and behavioral disorders, or DNA damage.
+The additive itself, or contaminants potentially present in the additive, is associated with serious adverse health effects.
+Serious effects are defined as those likely to increase the risk of chronic or severe diseases, such as cancer, cardiovascular diseases, type 2 diabetes, or toxicity affecting one or more target organs (for example: pancreas, liver, kidneys).
+Serious effects also include complex biological or metabolic disruptions, such as effects on the endocrine, reproductive, or nervous systems, attention and behavioral disorders, and DNA damage.

-The link between an additive and its toxic effects is supported by robust evidence derived from:
+The link between an additive and at least one of its serious health effects is supported by robust evidence derived from:

-• An official classification by a recognized authority (IARC, ECHA, ANSES, etc.) and/or
+• An opinion or official classification by a recognized authority (IARC, EFSA, ECHA, ANSES, Santé Canada, JECFA, FDA, OEHHA, etc.) and/or

-Under realistic consumption conditions, the estimated consumer exposure may reach or exceed levels considered of concern for health, or leave an insufficient margin of safety.
-The assessment notably takes into account:
+The estimated consumer exposure may reach or exceed levels of concern for health, or leave an insufficient margin of safety, for all or part of the population (including for certain age groups or specific regions).

-• The estimated concentration of the additive in products,
+• The estimated concentration of the additive in products (declared usage data, analytical data, maximum permitted values, health authorities' estimates),

-• The frequency and quantities of consumption of these products as part of a typical diet,
+• The frequency and quantities of consumption of these products (market research data and/or food consumption databases),

 • The accumulation of exposure due to the presence of the additive in many commonly consumed products,